MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 **Question: Who has permission to customize the site template?**
 <br>
-Answer: The Global admin (formerly called the Tenant admin) or Site owner permissions.
+Answer: The Global admin or a site owner.
 <br>

-**Question: Who can create custom playlists and hide or show content in M365 learning pathways?**
+**Question: Who can create custom playlists and hide or show content in Microsoft 365 learning pathways?**
 <br>
-Answer: The Site collection administrator and Site owner permissions of M365 learning pathways.
+Answer: A site collection administrator or site owner of Microsoft 365 learning pathways.
 <br>

 **Question: Who has permissions to use the SharePoint Success Site as a user?**
 <br>
-Answer: Microsoft 365 user permissions or SharePoint Site visitor permissions or higher.
+Answer: Any user or guest who has SharePoint site visitor permissions or higher.